Jiwe-Studio/wallet-sdk-unity/README.md

    (For security purposes a unique key is required for each game to be able to validate or invalidate each game individually.)

-**B. Download and import the JiweOAuth2 SDK to your game**
+**B. Download and import the JiweWallet SDK to your game**

-**Download the JiweOAuth2 SDK here**
+**Download the JiweWallet SDK for Unity from here (Github)**

-The JiweOAuth2 Unity SDK allows you to redirect to a web browser page that allows you to log in with your Jiwe IO credentials and receive a token back that will passed to the game to give the user access to the game.
+The JiweWallet SDK for Unity allows you to authenticate players on start by redirecting to a web browser page that allows you to log in with their Jiwe IO credentials and receive a token back that will be passed to the game to give the user access to the game.
+Using this token the player will be able to recieve and make purchases later.

-**_\*If_**_after importing the_**_JiweOAuth2 script_**_and you receive the following_**_error:”newtonsoft namespace is missing”_**_, go to the root SDK folder and traverse into the JSON folder and import the newtonsoft framework package (or download it from_[_www.nuget.org_](http://www.nuget.org)_search for the newtonsoft.json file)_
+**_\*If_**_after followingthe steps below and importing the first _**_JiweOAuth2 script_**_and you receive the following_**_error:”newtonsoft namespace is missing”_**_, go to the root SDK folder and drag and drop the "Newtonsoft.Json.dll" file into your assets folder (or download it from_[_www.nuget.org_](http://www.nuget.org)_search for the newtonsoft.json file)_

 - Open your game build in your editor

-- Download JiweOAuth2 SDK from developer.jiwe.io/unity(needs hosting)
+- Download JiweWallet SDK for Unity from here (Github)

 - Unzip it into a folder

-- Switch to your game in the Unity engine and create “JiweWallet” folder in your scripts folder, then import the JiweOAuth2 script into your JiweWallet folder
+- Switch to your game in the Unity engine and create thr “JiweWallet” folder in your scripts folder, then import the JiweOAuth2 and Reward scripts into your JiweWallet folder

+- In your Hierarchy module on the top right, create an empty game object and name it JiweSDK and select it

+- After selecting it go to your inspector and select add component and add the JiweOAuth2 Script from the scripts folder

 - Put the JiweOAuth2 script in a scene game object and configure the settings below using the inspector

-  - Select the script and navigate to the inspector and update the configuration details on the inspector with the appropriate links
+  - And update the configuration details on the inspector with the appropriate links

     - _Client ID (Generated in your Jiwe profile page)_
     - _API Key (Generated in your Jiwe profile page)_